-Prior to filming, most of the principal cast joined a core group of 62 extras for boot camp, where they endured a week of rigorous military training as WWII Marines.
+Prior to filming, most of the principal cast joined a core group of sixty-two extras for boot camp, where they endured a week of rigorous military training as World War II Marines.
 The production received assistance from the Department of Defense, which made Kaneohe Marine Corps Base available for the actor's basic training.
-Under the tutelage of Sgt.
-Maj.
-James D. Dever (a retired 25-year veteran of the Marine Corps) and his active-duty Marine instructors, the cast learned how to walk, talk and think like Marines.
+Under the tutelage of Sergeant Major James D. Dever (a retired twenty-five-year veteran of the Marine Corps) and his active-duty Marine instructors, the cast learned how to walk, talk, and think like Marines.

-Nicolas Cage actually learned to speak Najavo fluently for his part despite the fact that his character in the film does not.
-Cage later said that he did it to better understand the script but John Woo maintained that Cage had misunderstood which character he had been cast in.
+Nicolas Cage actually learned to speak Najavo fluently for his part, despite the fact that his character in the film does not.
+Cage later said that he did it to better understand the script, but John Woo maintained that Cage had misunderstood which character, for which he had been cast.

-When the film release was pushed back, many of the posters/cutouts/promotional items/etc. sent to theatres were recalled.
-As such, they have become collector items and fetch huge prices on auction sites like eBay.
+When the film release was pushed back, many of the posters, cutouts, and promotional items sent to theatres were recalled.
+As such, they have become collector items, and fetch huge prices on auction sites like eBay.

-Steve J. Termath was originally cast for the role of Pvt.
-Nellie.
-However, the role went to Martin Henderson when Termath took a brief hiatus from acting for actual military service, enlisting in the US Army Reserves.
+Steve J. Termath was originally cast for the role of Private Nellie.
+However, the role went to Martin Henderson when Termath took a brief hiatus from acting for actual military service, enlisting in the U.S. Army Reserves.

-The Desert scene in the opening credits is Monument Valley, Utah used in movies such as Back to the Future Part III (1990), National Lampoons Vacation, and City Slickers II: The Legend of Curly's Gold (1994).
+The desert scene in the opening credits is Monument Valley, Utah/Arizona, used in movies such as Back to the Future Part III (1990), National Lampoon's Vacation (1983), and City Slickers II: The Legend of Curly's Gold (1994).

 In the Camp Tarawa scene, while Ox Henderson (Christian Slater) is running with Joe Enders (Nicholas Cage), Ox tells Joe that people call him "Ox" because he is from Oxnard, California.
-This scene was filmed at Naval Air Station Pt.
-Mugu which is just a few miles away from the actual city of Oxnard, California.
+This scene was filmed at Naval Air Station Point Mugu, which is just a few miles away from Oxnard, California.